betterscientificsoftware/bssw.io/ContentStyleGuide.md

 ## Naming your content in Github repo
 This section talks about how to name the ".md" file that is put in Github for ANY type of content/resource.
 Most points have been taken from the original [Styleguide.md](https://github.com/betterscientificsoftware/betterscientificsoftware.github.io/blob/master/StyleGuide.md) file, present in the main betterscientificsoftware.github.io repo.

-For naming a content i.e. creating a filename, please follow the following rules rules: Filename should be same as resource/content name, adding the suffix ".md" to indicate a Markdown file
+For naming a content i.e. creating a filename, please follow the following rules: Filename should be same as resource/content name, adding the suffix ".md" to indicate a Markdown file

 - For curated content: Follow name of content (e.g., title of book, article, event, site)
 - No spaces